- We advise you to exercise normal safety precautions in Portugal.

 Civil unrest/political tensions

-General strikes and public protests do occur in Portugal, mainly in Lisbon.
+General strikes and public protests do occur in Portugal, mainly in Lisbon and Porto.
 Most strikes are of a short duration.
-Transport services, including buses, trains, ferries and flights, can be affected.
+Transport services, including buses, trains, metro, ferries and flights, can be affected.
 You should contact your travel or tour operator for information on your transport service.
+Check local media for details and latest updates.
 You should avoid all demonstrations and protests as they have the potential to turn violent.

 The incidence of thieves targeting motorists (often by convincing them to pull over using the pretext of a flat tyre or another problem) is on the rise in the Lisbon area.
 Such thieves particularly target vehicles with foreign licence plates and rental cars.
-Always keep your car doors locked and keep luggage and personal possession out of sight.
-Due to risk of theft, care should be taken when parking vehicles at the Moorish Castle and Pena Palace in Sintra and beachfront areas of Guincho, Ericeira, Cabo da Roca and Boca do Inferno.
+Always keep your car doors locked and keep luggage and personal possessions out of sight from opportunistic theft.
+While thieves may operate anywhere, particular care should be taken when parking vehicles at the Moorish Castle and Pena Palace in Sintra and beachfront areas of Guincho, Ericeira, Cabo da Roca, Boca do Inferno, and in the Algarve.